Music, with its profound impact on human emotions, has the power to inspire and motivate.

 Michael

 Michael Coltham is a film and media Composer and audio wrangler who specialises in composing emotion through the medium of music.
-He runs Black Lab Music www.blacklabmusic.co.uk, that specialises in helping build an emotional connection with audiences.
+He runs Black Lab Music www.blacklabmusic.co.uk, which specialises in helping build emotional connections with audiences.
 He is a published Indie-classical/Neoclassical composer and artist.
 You can find his personal work at https://songwhip.com/michaelcoltham or www.michaelcoltham.com